Teeth Grinding Cases

 This client came for hypnotism for teeth grinding.
 She said that she had been hypnotised before by someone.
 She didn't like it because he kept wanting to go back to her childhood in order to deal with the anxiety that was causing it.
 At the time she could see no reason why she should go back to childhood and refused.

-She also didn't like the fact that she told him about a termination she had had when she was a teenager.
-She couldn't quite believe that she actually told anyone that.
-She said the termination was irrelevant.
+She also didn't like the fact under his questioning, she told him about a teenage termination.
+That was something she had never told anyone.
+She couldn't quite believe that she actually let it out.
+As far as she was concerned, the termination was irrelevant.
 Even though she was from a Catholic family, God had forgiven her, and she felt okay about it.
 But the other hypnotist kept going on about it.
-She did not go back to him after the first session.
+So she did not go back to him after the first session.

 The not-so-perfect childhood

 Her mother was clearly depressed.
 As we talked about her family more and more relatives were brought out who, now that she thinks about it, have got various types of anxiety illness.
 Growing up, she and her sisters knew there was something wrong with her mother.
-But like all children, they decided it was their fault.
+But like all children, they decided it was their fault, not hers.

 Outcome of an unpredictable childhood